Managing call center costs, and customer service demands, is a requirement for a successful project outcome.

 6. Analyze KPIs to Manage Agents

-Constant monitoring of KPIs is a must in order to understand where managers should be focused.
+Constant monitoring of KPIs is a must to understand where managers should be focused.
 There is a lot of data available on every program, no matter what type.
 You should monitor primary data such as agent’s availability, occupancy, and abandon rates.
 Additionally, program-specific metrics such as handle time, first contact resolution rate, sales conversion rate, and transfer rates should be measured against goals established at the program’s outset.

 Even the most experienced agents can make mistakes and may require additional assistance to be their best.
 KPIs serve as the starting place for understanding where opportunities exist for improvement.
 They provide management with the insight needed to understand where additional training and mentoring should be focused, the outcome of which should be better results and lower costs.